justinmahar/gatsby-starter-mdx-launchpad/README.md

 For instance, the title `"Everything you need to know about everything"` would have the auto-generated slug `everything-need-know`.

-You can review and tweak this logic in `createSafeSlug` in `gatsby-node.esm.js`.
+You can review and tweak this logic in the `slugify` function in `gatsby-node.esm.js`.

+If you do specify a `slug` in the frontmatter, it will be used as is.
+That way you can bypass this logic and make the slug whatever you'd like--just be sure to specify a URL-safe slug since no processing is done on slugs you specify explicitly.

 ## Configuring Redirects